 Financial advisors have a pretty sweet gig.
 You give them money, they tell you what to do with the rest of your money, and then you give them more money.
 Their jobs are much more complicated than this, but they exist to help you, their client, in exchange for fees.

-Yet financial advisors might not always have your best interests at heart.
+Yet financial advisors don’t always have your best interests at heart.
 A Department of Labor law up for debate would force them to work for you and only you, but President Trump has since delayed that law.
-This means that advisors can currently recommend services that aren’t great for you and pocket large commissions in exchange.
+For the time being, advisors can recommend services that aren’t great for you and pocket large commissions in exchange.

 Fortunately, financial advising world is getting a much-needed shake-up.
-Thanks to advanced computer algorithms that work more efficiently than human financial advisors, you can plan for the future, spend less doing so, and not have to worry about your advisor screwing you over.
+Advanced computer algorithms now work more efficiently than human financial advisors.
+By using these programs, you can plan for the future, spend less in the process, and not have to worry about your superior robotic advisor screwing you over.
 These programs, called “robo-advisors,” can’t guide you over the phone (yet), but they can tell you what to invest in.
 Many even do the investing for you.